• Skip to primary navigation

 Backpacking La Paz Safety

-If backpacking is your go-to travel style, you’ll be happy to know La Paz is a safe backpacking destination.
+If backpacking is your go-to travel style, you’ll be happy to know La Paz is a safe destination to visit when compared with other places in the region.

 la paz safety mexico